remohammadi/TrelloScrum/README.markdown

 * Added support for Zero Point Cards (0), Unknown Point Cards (?), Decimal Value Cards (.5)
 * In addition I added the functionality to have the list total reflect the current filtered set of cards.

+RTL injection and other Bazaar customizations are added by [Reza Mohammadi](http://teeleh.ir/).